 The MBTI® ISTJ and College

 The ISTJ Personality Type (Introverted-Sensing-Thinking-Judging) has a reputation for being both reliable and dependable during the duration of their college experience and beyond.
-Those sharing this personality type tend to strive for accuracy and generally like to focus their energy toward presenting information to others which they may find useful for their everyday lives.
+Those sharing this personality type tend to strive for accuracy and generally like to focus their energy toward presenting information to others, which they may find useful for their everyday lives.
 However, they may keep this information stored internally as well due to their Introverted preference.
-Students with a preference towards Introversion commonly will place their concentration inward, paying most attention to their personal findings, emotions, and appreciations of the material they are learning.
-Doing so will generally feed their energy levels and allow them to exhaust more energy on repeating this inward cycle.
+Students with a preference towards Introversion commonly will place their concentration inward, paying most attention to their personal findings, emotions, and appreciation of the material they are learning.
+Doing so will generally feed their energy levels and allow them to exhaust more energy by repeating this inward cycle.

 Learning Styles and Being Studious

 Customarily, the best learning strategy for an ISTJ is to follow a designated plan.
-Most college professors will provide students with a syllabus for the class which an individual with this personality type can use as an overall strategy for the semester.
+Most college professors will provide students with a syllabus for the class, which an individual with this personality type can use as an overall strategy for the semester.
 However, if the professor does not provide students with this representation of their instruction, then it is in an ISTJs best interest to devise one for themselves.
-Individuals with this personality type generally enjoy having conventional direction for problem-solving and often learn best when they are set up initially to sequentially achieve by applying endurance and hard work.
+Individuals with this personality type generally enjoy having a conventional direction for problem-solving and often learn best when they are set up initially to sequentially achieve by applying endurance and hard work.
 Lacking a thorough plan can lead to frustration and inefficiency.
 Using proper study habits is also vital for an ISTJs college experience.
 This personality type often will absorb the most information when in a quiet environment where they can focus on one project at a time.
-Studying alone may come naturally to an ISTJ and doing so allows them to minimize any distractions.
+Studying alone may come naturally to an ISTJ, and doing so allows them to minimize any distractions.

 They also are known to exceed when they are given an opportunity to reflect on the information which was presented to them, as opposed to having exams directly after being taught something new.
 ISTJ Personality Types often look for details within the facts and generally are able to memorize specific information with ease.
 When learning new concepts, an ISTJ may enjoy having the ability to challenge both their peers and their professor.
 It is common for this personality type to be able to find any irregularities in their assignments.
 Due to their elevated Judging Preference, an ISTJ will often plan out their assignments, day, semester, year, or even the entirety of their college experience and may have goals accomplished well in advance of their plan.
 They commonly will work progressively toward their intended accomplishments, always striving for closure.
 Once an assignment is complete, an ISTJ may feel a sense of relief and fulfillment.
-When it comes to college exams, an ISTJ may excel on “tests that allow them to demonstrate their mastery of the facts or their sound understanding of how ideas can be applied to real situations”.
+When it comes to college exams, an ISTJ may excel on “tests that allow them to demonstrate their mastery of the facts or their sound understanding of how ideas can be applied to real situations.”
 (Ditiberio and Hammer, 1993, P.10, CPP Inc.) However, when this personality type is given a multiple-choice test, they have a tendency to get hung up on certain questions, overthink them and not listen to their initial premonition.

 Most ISTJs have stated to prefer to have a college professor who assigns work which is straightforward and well-defined.
 They typically will prefer educational material which allows for open-minded exploration.
 Often, reason and logical thought will influence an ISTJs learning experience.
-This personality type has stated to prefer a hands-on environment for their studies and are able to maximize their learning potential by being allowed to challenge and debate not only their peers, but also their instructors.
+This personality type has stated to prefer a hands-on environment for their studies and are able to maximize their learning potential by being allowed to challenge and debate not only their peers but also their instructors.
 However, ISTJs are known for their ability to follow complex instructions and generally will trust their educational material as it is presented to them.
-Because of this innate behavior, it is best for ISTJs to have instructors who are dependable, organized and present material logically through demonstrations and debate.
+Because of this innate behavior, it is best for ISTJs to have instructors who are dependable, organized, and present material logically through demonstrations and debate.

 Reading and Writing

 One of the strengths of the ISTJ Personality Type is their innate behavioral trait of excellent time management skills.
 They also tend to be avid readers, which in a college setting will assist them with the assimilation of facts.
 When writing, this personality type also tends to follow a strict plan.
 For example, an ISTJ is more apt to write a first draft from an outline of factual data using a format that has worked for them previously.
-Additionally, ISTJs often spend extra time reviewing their initial drafts in order to add conceptual overview to their papers.
+Additionally, ISTJs often spend extra time reviewing their initial drafts in order to add conceptual overviews to their papers.
 When doing so, an ISTJ may want to determine and exclude any extraneous details that may make their paper feel crammed with information.
-Due to an ISTJs heightened Sensing Function, these students often use their five senses to understand not only reality, but also to describe their environment.
+Due to an ISTJs heightened Sensing Function, these students often use their five senses to understand not only reality but also to describe their environment.
 This often will reflect in their writing, making it overly descriptive.
-They also tend to concentrate on realistic information, which is happening in their present environment, and can improve their writing skills by thinking of possibilities and to elevate their use of imagination.
+They also tend to concentrate on realistic information, which is happening in their present environment, and can improve their writing skills by thinking of possibilities and elevating their use of imagination.

 The typical writing approach which ISTJs have reported to assist with combating writer’s block are to: